-Unions have called on the Government to build on public support for the NHS by giving healthcare workers across the UK an early pay rise.
+Unions have called on the Government to build on public support for the NHS by giving healthcare workers including nurses across the UK an early pay rise.

 The 14 unions – including the Royal College of Nursing, Unison, the Royal College of Midwives and Unite – have written to the chancellor and the Prime Minister calling for pay talks to start soon so all NHS staff get a wage increase before the end of the year.